EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

 ## Overview

-This guide provides instructions on how to define a primary index for a multi-index table.
+This guide provides instructions to define a primary index for a multi-index table.

 ## Reference